pluribus-one/gdpr-registry-app/README.md

 ## Goals
 To manage the whole GDPR process, you need a central point where information about GDPR procedures are stored and can be updated on a regular basis by dedicated personnel, including your Data Protection Officer.

 This central place is of fundamental importance to keep track of your current compliance status, identify issues and mitigate them.
-And this is exactly the role of the so-called Registry of Data Processing Activities, described in the GDPR Article 30.
+And this is exactly the role of the so-called Registry of Data Processing Activities, described in the GDPR Article 30 "Records of processing activities".
 It can also demonstrate that GDPR is a continuous process that has become an integral part of your business.

 This is a key step towards an enhanced security posture.